Galaxy Quenching from Cosmic Web Detachment: A multistreaming formalism for cosmic web Interactions

 \subsection{Identification of multi-streaming regions}

-We identify CWD regions in N-body simulations as places where there has been at least one shell-crossing in the Lagrangian smoothed field and assume that haloes entering those regions undergo instantaneous CWD.
+Following the previous discussion we identify CWD regions in N-body simulations as places where there has been at least one shell-crossing in the Lagrangian smoothed field and assume that halos entering those regions undergo instantaneous CWD.
+In this approach we assume that star-forming gas is accreted only via primordial filaments and therefore ignore any subsequent gas accretion coming from the halo's new environment.
 Figure \ref{fig:detachment_assignmnet_toy} shows a representation of a galaxy being tracked from its star forming phase to the point of web detachment and its subsequent quenched state.
-In practice we use the most massive progenitor line to track haloes across time (see Appendix \ref{sec:M_star}).
-In order to identify multi-streaming regions from the particle distribution we use a Lagrangian Sheet approach where the original particle distribution is used to define simplex volume elements (in 3D this corresponds to tetrahedra) \citep{Shandarin12,Abel12}.
+In practice we use the most massive progenitor line to track halos across time (see Appendix \ref{sec:M_star}).
+In order to identify multi-streaming regions from the particle distribution we use a Lagrangian Sheet approach where the original particle distribution is used to define simplex volume elements \citep{Shandarin12,Abel12}.
 We modify the original implementation by following Lagrangian volume elements defined by the particle's initial positions and assigning them a constant unitary density.
-As the simulation evolves adjacent Lagrangian volume elements in high density regions cross each other overlapping, producing \textit{multi-streams} where more than one Lagrangian volume element occupies the same space in Eulerian coordinates \citep{Shandarin11,Shandarin12,Abel12,Ramachandra15}.
-The complexity of the multi-streaming regions directly reflect their evolutionary stage.
-This idea, also exploited in the Origami cosmic web classification scheme \citep{Neyrinck12,Falck12}, \citep[see also][]{Falck15}, can be related to the stages of the Zel'dovich anisotropic gravitational collapse in which an initial cloud of matter collapses first into a two dimensional sheet, then a one-dimensional filament and finally a compact dense cluster \citep{Zeldovich70}, \citep[see also][]{Icke84,Icke91,Weygaert02,Gurbatov12,Hidding14}.
+As the simulation evolves adjacent Lagrangian volume elements in high density regions cross each other overlapping, producing \textit{multi-streams} where more than one Lagrangian volume element occupies the same space in Eulerian coordinates \citep{Shandarin11,Shandarin12,Abel12}.
+The complexity of the multi-streaming regions directly reflect their evolutionary stage as seen also in the {\scshape origami} cosmic web classification scheme \citep{Falck12,Neyrinck12,Neyrinck15,Falck15}